1943367501/Enhancing-Fire-Detection-through-Background-Interference-Elimination-using-Flame-Matting/README.md

 # Enhancing-Fire-Detection-through-Background-Interference-Elimination-using-Flame-Matting

-The paper will be published in TIP
+This paper will be submitted at TIP

 ## code